U-Tools: Unique Tools for Windows System Administrators

 adprep /domainprep /gpprep

-For D: substitute the disk letter of your DVD drive.
+For D: substitute the disk letter of your installation media.

 This will apply the AD security and group-policy updates to the domain.

-Running adprep is optional before adding a Windows Server 2012-2022 domain controller.
-This is because Windows Server will run it automatically for you as part of the domain controller promotion process.
+Running adprep is optional before upgrading to Windows Server 2012-2022.
+This is because Windows Server will run adprep automatically for you as part of the domain controller promotion process.
 This is called transparent adprep.

 More Information

-For detailed information on using adprep see Running Adprep.exe and the Microsoft command reference for adprep (Microsoft Docs).
+For detailed information on using adprep see Running Adprep.exe and the Microsoft command reference for adprep (Microsoft Learn).

 You only need to run adprep once.
 It is not harmful if you run adprep multiple times or run it on the wrong DC.
 It will display an error message and quit without changing anything.